saikumarb12345/FORECLIME.COM/README.md

 There's no need to install anything.
 Simply open the app in your web browser.

 **Coming Soon**: More cities are coming soon.
 We apologize for any inconvenience.

+## How to Contribute

+We welcome contributions to improve Our [FORECLIME](https://foreclime.vercel.app/) App.
+To contribute, follow these steps:

+1. Fork the repository.
+2. Create a new branch for your feature or bug fix: `git checkout -b feature-name`.
+3. Make your changes and commit them: `git commit -m 'Add new feature'`.
+4. Push your changes to your forked repository: `git push origin feature-name`.
+5. Create a pull request (PR) from your forked repository to the main repository.
+6. Provide a clear description of your changes in the PR.

+Your contribution will be reviewed, and if everything looks good, it will be merged into the main branch.
+Thank you for helping improve Our [FORECLIME](https://foreclime.vercel.app/) App!